-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).

-Since the total may include students who did not provide gender data, the detail need not sum to the total
+- C1 First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2022. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total. - If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment.

-Total first-time, first-year (freshman) men who applied 6894 Total first-time, first-year (freshman) women who applied 11623 Total first-time, first-year (freshman) men who were admitted 5118 Total first-time, first-year (freshman) women who were admitted 9155 Total full-time, first-time, first-year (freshman) men who enrolled 748 Total part-time, first-time, first-year (freshman) men who enrolled 13 Total full-time, first-time, first-year (freshman) women who enrolled 1131 Total part-time, first-time, first-year (freshman) women who enrolled 17 Total first-time, first-year (degree-seeking) who applied 18517 Total first-time, first-year (degree-seeking) who were admitted 14273 Total first-time, first-year (degree-seeking) who enrolled 1909
+Total first-time, first-year men who applied 7831 Total first-time, first-year women who applied 12053 Total first-time, first-year of another gender who applied 4 Total first-time, first-year men who were admitted 6083 Total first-time, first-year women who were admitted 9616 Total first-time, first-year of another gender who were admitted 2 Total full-time, first-time, first-year men who enrolled 805 Total part-time, first-time, first-year men who enrolled 5 Total full-time, first-time, first-year women who enrolled 1179 Total part-time, first-time, first-year women who enrolled 30 Total full-time, first-time, first-year of another gender who enrolled 0 Total part-time, first-time, first-year of another gender who enrolled 0 · · · · · · · · · · · · · · · · · · · Total first-time, first-year (degree-seeking) who applied 19888 Total first-time, first-year (degree-seeking) who were admitted 15701 Total first-time, first-year (degree-seeking) enrolled 2019

-C2 Freshman wait-listed students
+C2 First-time, first-year wait-listed students